-For larger livestock, the carcass should be laid on its side on the middle of the base material with the body cavity opened and the rumen punctured for cattle, sheep and goats.
+Cattle, sheep and goats should be laid on their side in the middle of the base materials.
+The body cavity should be opened and the rumen punctured.
 This is done to prevent bloating and bursting which will displace cover and result in additional odor and nuisance.
-The carcass should be covered completely with material on all sides (as described in the next section).
-The finished pile may reach up to six feet in height, in the example of a large cow.
-Small carcasses should be layered and arranged to maintain carbon margins around each dead animal.
-Small carcasses can also be stacked in tiers with carbon layers in between.
+The carcass should be covered completely with material on all sides (as described